 Intervention of Mao Zedong...

-Mao Zedong decides to intervene and he wants more staff involved in the handling of the letters and complaints.
+Mao Zedong decided to intervene and he wanted more staff involved in the handling of the letters and complaints.

 Shortly afterwards, on June 7, 1951, the central government issued a decree to establish a special unit for complaints, questions, opinions, and accusations at all administrative levels.